Table of contents

 Privacy and personal information (Data Protection)

-Data protection legislation makes you responsible for personal information you work with.
-You must keep it safe and secure.
-In particular, you must follow data protection obligations.
-These include the Data Protection Act 2018 and the General Data Protection Regulation (GDPR).
+Data protection legislation makes you responsible for keeping personal information you work with safe and secure.
+Specifically including the Data Protection Act 2018 and the UK General Data Protection Regulation (UK GDPR).

 Complying with personal information requirements can be complex.
 Don’t hesitate to ask for advice: